 Location:5175 Somersville Rd, Antioch, CA 94509

-It is only to be expected that an old abandoned mine would have some ghosts and that is certainly the case with the Black Diamond Mines in Antioch.
+It is only to be expected that an old abandoned mine would have some ghosts, which is certainly the case with the Black Diamond Mines in Antioch.

-There are said to be several ghosts in the mines, but one of the most notable is known as ‘The Wailing Witch.’
+There are several ghosts in the mines, but one of the most notable is known as ‘The Wailing Witch.’
 It is said that she was a nanny who lost her job after it was discovered that she had been practicing witchcraft.

 4. Alcatraz, San Francisco Bay